What we offer

 Do I need a background in art to join?

-No experience in art is necessary, just an open mind and a willingness to take part is needed.
+No experience in art is necessary, just an open mind and a willingness to take part.
 We have lots of ideas and ways to help you to be creative, at a pace that works for you.

 Do I have to share my artwork with others?

 We love to see what you create, but there is no pressure to share your artwork with us or the group.
-We invite participants to include their artwork in our termly newsletters and annual exhibition.
+We invite participants to include their artwork in our annual exhibition.

 Are you currently hiring staff or honoraries?